TomasKleinschuster/TomasKleinschuster/README.md

 # Hi there, I´m Tomás Kleinschuster 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently studying a technical degree in programming in UTN
 - 🌱 I’m currently learning javascript

 ## Lenguages and Tools: